China's foreign minister visits Tonga after Pacific islands delay regional pact

 Samoa's Prime Minister Fiame Naomi Mataafa was among the island nation leaders who called for a delay, and wants major decisions on the region to go through the Pacific Islands Forum group, Samoan media reported on Tuesday.

-"We have not made a decision as we did not have enough time to look at it," Samoan news service Talamua quoted Fiame as saying.
+"We have not made a decision as we did not have enough time to look at it," Samoan news service Talamua quoted Fiame as saying, in a speech also released by her office on social media.

-Niue's leader on Monday evening also issued a statement saying more time was needed to consider "how the arrangement with China will support existing regional plans".

-A draft communique and five year action plan had been sent by Beijing to the nations with diplomatic ties to China weeks in advance, but was leaked amid criticism the deal would bind the nations closely to China, and raise geopolitical tensions with the United States.

 ((Kirsty.Needham@thomsonreuters.com;))